2020 Stanley Cup Final: Game four

 Kevin Shattenkirk, shown with St. Louis, scored the game-winning goal in overtime of Game 4.

 The Tampa Bay Lightning overcame a 2–0 deficit in game four.
 In the first period, John Klingberg gave the Stars their first goal of the game subsequently on their first shot.
 The Stars gained a 2–0 lead when Jamie Benn set up Joe Pavelski, whose wrist shot got under Andrei Vasilevskiy.
 Tampa Bay got on the board with 33 seconds remaining in the period.
 The play began when defenceman Kevin Shattenkirk, from behind the Lightning net, gave an outstretched pass to Ondrej Palat, who then passed across to the right boards to find a solitary Brayden Point.
 He maneuvered around Anton Khudobin, going to his backhand to score.
 Point then tied the game early in the second period, on the power-play.
-During the Stars' penalty, Alex Killorn made a pass to the front, but the puck deflected off of Andrej Sekera's skate into the air, which Point then batted it into the net.
+During the Stars' penalty, Alex Killorn made a pass to the front, but the puck deflected off Andrej Sekera's skate into the air, which Point then batted it into the net.
 The Stars soon regained the lead when Tyler Seguin's pass around Vasilevskiy got picked up by Corey Perry who, although tied up by Cedric Paquette, allowed the puck to trickle in off his stick.
-The Lightning tied the game up again when Andrew Cogliano got caught for hooking and on the ensuing Tampa Bay power-play, Mikhail Sergachev set up Nikita Kucherov for a one-timer, but the puck deflected off of Esa Lindell to Yanni Gourde who shot it past Khudobin.
+The Lightning tied the game up again when Andrew Cogliano got caught for hooking and on the ensuing Tampa Bay power-play, Mikhail Sergachev set up Nikita Kucherov for a one-timer, but the puck deflected off Esa Lindell to Yanni Gourde who shot it past Khudobin.
 In the third period, Killorn put the Lightning up 4–3 when he went out around the net and shot at the top corner behind Khudobin.
-Pavelski tied the game 4–4 after picking up the rebound of Seguin's shot and then launching the puck at Vasilevskiy which deflected off of Shattenkirk into the net.
+Pavelski tied the game 4–4 after picking up the rebound of Seguin's shot and then launching the puck at Vasilevskiy which deflected off Shattenkirk into the net.
 Into overtime, Benn pushed down Tyler Johnson; controversially, he was called for tripping.
 While on the ensuing power-play, Patrick Maroon won an offensive zone face-off, sending it back to Victor Hedman.
 Hedman then passed it to Shattenkirk, whose shot at a sharp angle went over Khudobin's right pad for the game-winning goal and a 3–1 series lead.